nf-core/tools/nf_core/pipeline-template/README.md

 {% if branded -%}
 You can cite the `nf-core` publication as follows:
 {% else %}
-This pipeline uses code and infrastructure developed and maintained by the [nf-core](https://nf-co.re) community, reused here under the [MIT license](https://github.com/nf-core/tools/blob/master/LICENSE).{% endif %}
+This pipeline uses code and infrastructure developed and maintained by the [nf-core](https://nf-co.re) community, reused here under the [MIT license](https://github.com/nf-core/tools/blob/master/LICENSE).
-{% endif %}
+{% endif -%}

 > **The nf-core framework for community-curated bioinformatics pipelines.**
 >